Best Foods for Improving Gut Health and to improve Your Metabolism

 Table of Contents

 All of us know how important it is to look after our health.
 The pandemic has taught us the importance of staying healthy and fit.
 Yet many of us tend to overlook this fact when it comes to eating.
 Whether it is a birthday party or an office dinner, who can resist the temptation of juicy kebabs or a bowl of hot gulab jamun?
 However, one must be mindful of their dietary choices and strive to strike a balance between indulgence and nourishment.
 Did you know that there are certain foods that help improve our gut health and speed up metabolism?
-Let us find out more about this from a leading dietician and nutritionist Avni Kaul.
+Let us find out more about this from a leading Dietician and nutritionist Avni Kaul.

 What is Metabolism and how it is influenced by certain types of nutrients?